Does an ARM loan make sense with mortgage rates cooling?

 Why an ARM loan could make sense with mortgage rates cooling

 While an ARM loan won't make sense for everyone, this type of mortgage loan offers a few potential advantages in the current market conditions.
 For starters, ARMs could provide an attractive entry point for homebuyers.
 That's because these loans typically start with lower interest rates compared to the rates on fixed-rate mortgages, which can translate to lower initial monthly payments.
-This feature can be particularly appealing for buyers who are stretching their budgets to enter the housing market.
+This feature can be particularly appealing to buyers stretching their budgets to enter the housing market.

 But the low entry point isn't the only draw.
 If the cooling trend in mortgage rates continues, borrowers could also benefit from potential rate decreases on ARM loans in the future.
 After all, unlike fixed-rate mortgages, ARMs adjust periodically based on market conditions.
 So, if rates continue to fall, ARM holders may see their interest rates and monthly payments decrease accordingly.
 That could result in potentially saving thousands of dollars over the life of the loan.